Top 10 Poker Games 2022

 - Gameplay works the same as Seven Card Stud except for the player with the HIGHEST door card brings it in.
 Also, on later streets betting begins with the player showing the LOWEST traditional poker hand (the best lowball hand).

-- After the final round of betting on seventh street players show down their hands and make the best five-card low hand to see who wins.
+- After the final round of betting on seventh street, the player with the lowest five-card poker hand wins.

-- Just like Stud, Razz offers a big edge to players who learn to observe and keep track of cards.
+- Like Stud, Razz offers a big edge to players who keep track of cards.

 If you've never played a Hi-Lo poker variation before you're in for a treat.
 In this kind of game, the pot is split between the highest hand and the lowest hand.